zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 have been discontinued,

-All kinds are also cut off, I know that after thirsty love without troubles, I also said, “They spend the storm.”
+All kinds are also cut off, I know that after thirsty love without troubles, I also said, "They spend the storm."

-“I rejoice the words of Daisin”: “This, your words, your way, teaching, admonition, admonition.
-“I rejoice,” I rejoice; I rejoice; I rejoice; I want, I take” [, I beg], I hope, I pray, I pray.
-“Tai Sin”, why is Worldplace Tai Sin?
+"I rejoice the words of Daisin": "This, your words, your way, teaching, admonition, admonition.
+"I rejoice," I rejoice; I rejoice; I rejoice; I want, I take" [, I beg], I hope, I pray, I pray.
+"Tai Sin", why is Worldplace Tai Sin?
-“Seeker, Seeker, Seeker, Seeker” is Daisin...
-Where is the cow king among the people?”
+"Seeker, Seeker, Seeker, Seeker" is Daisin...
+Where is the cow king among the people?"
 For Tai Sin.
 I rejoice the words of Daisen.

-“The Good Testier: Jo Tamo is the Unfounded”: ““The good to tell, the good to tell, the good to preach, the good teaching, the good to know, the good built, the good unveiled, the good interpreting, the good interpreting, good Explanation, good explanations.
-“Jo Tamo is the unfit”, according to what is known as the pollution and the creation of the creations.
+"The Good Testier: Jo Tamo is the Unfounded": ""The good to tell, the good to tell, the good to preach, the good teaching, the good to know, the good built, the good unveiled, the good interpreting, the good interpreting, good Explanation, good explanations.
+"Jo Tamo is the unfit", according to what is known as the pollution and the creation of the creations.
 According to the break, the silence according to the death, according to the conception, according to the stop, immortality, Nibbana.
 To be told for good: Jo Tamo is the unbearable.

-“Whosoever has seen or heard here, or even forbidden has been discarded”: “After all that has been seen and discarded, after forsakening, after abandonment, after deportation, ending, and making it to abstain; all After the heard of pure disconnection... (medium) where everything felt pure after disconnection... after everything seen and heard of pure disconnection...... after all forbidden pure disconnection... after all forbidden pure disconnection... after all abstentions and forbidden pure discarded, forsaken, after abandonment, after deportation, after ending, and making them to absent.”
+"Whosoever has seen or heard here, or even forbidden has been discarded": "After all that has been seen and discarded, after forsakening, after abandonment, after deportation, ending, and making it to abstain; all After the heard of pure disconnection... (medium) where everything felt pure after disconnection... after everything seen and heard of pure disconnection...... after all forbidden pure disconnection... after all forbidden pure disconnection... after all abstentions and forbidden pure discarded, forsaken, after abandonment, after deportation, after ending, and making them to absent."
 For whomever is seen or heard here, or even forbidden, have been discontinued.

-“All kinds of shapes are also cut off”: “With all kinds of Swiss phase has pure, clean, all pure; detachment, release, after disengagement, discard, after abandonment, after abandonment, after removal, after the end, make it to Does not exist after.”
+"All kinds of shapes are also cut off": "With all kinds of Swiss phase has pure, clean, all pure; detachment, release, after disengagement, discard, after abandonment, after abandonment, after removal, after the end, make it to Does not exist after."
 For all kinds of colors are also cut off.

-“Knowing the untroubled people after thirsty love, I also say, “They spend the blast”: “thirsty love” for the color of thirst love, the voice of thirst love, the smell of thirst love, the thirst of taste, the thirst of the law.
-“Known after thirst love”, after three known thirst love: known, measured, disconnected.
+"Knowing the untroubled people after thirsty love, I also say, "They spend the blast": "thirsty love" for the color of thirst love, the voice of thirst love, the smell of thirst love, the thirst of taste, the thirst of the law.
+"Known after thirst love", after three known thirst love: known, measured, disconnected.
 What is known?
-“Knowing thirst love: this is the thirst love of color; this is the thirst love of the voice, this is the thirst love of the smell, this is the thirst love of taste; this is the thirst love of the law.”
+"Knowing thirst love: this is the thirst love of color; this is the thirst love of the voice, this is the thirst love of the smell, this is the thirst love of taste; this is the thirst love of the law."
 He knew and saw it, and it was known.

 What is Measurement Known?
 For such knowledge, the thirst of love for him is